-In this Dev Column, Ritesh Tendulkar, Chief Software Architect, explains the revolutionary approach with which he built the Modulr platform.
+In this Dev Column, Ritesh Tendulkar, Chief Technology Officer, explains the revolutionary approach with which he built the Modulr platform.

 When you’re looking to build your business around a payments function, you look for relevant functionality, quick integration and easy management thereafter.
 But payment infrastructure technology is notoriously complicated to adapt to your business needs.